magisterquis/wiper/README.md

 -----
 Compile, put it on target, and run it.
 There's no configuration whatsoever.

+It'll run happily without root (or Administrator) but only the files removable by the user as which it's running will be removed.
+This can still be really bad so proceed with caution.

 Windows
 -------
 Files in lettered drives (e.g. `C:`) will be removed.
 Network shares not